Table of contents

 Unmanaged Control Over End-User Access

 Even though wireless connections enhance capabilities to access a network through multiple devices, it may also impact network security and connection performance.
 Earlier, we discussed how increasing the capacity of your WLAN may help efficiently accommodate more end users.
-However, this capacity planning can be made irrelevant if end-users add large numbers of personal devices to the network.
+However, this capacity planning is irrelevant if end-users add large numbers of personal devices to the network.
 Using a sophisticated user authentication system, such as RADIUS, will help keep unmanaged devices off of your network and the airtime utilization better aligned with your capacity plan.
-This way, you can assign policies or specific rules to individual or group of users that are connected to your network.
+As a result, you can assign policies or specific rules to individual or group of users connected to your network.

-The surrounding environment of the wireless network must be considered.
-For instance, in a warehouse were palleted inventory is stored on metal racking can result in signal scattering and reduced performance.
+One must consider The surrounding environment of the wireless network.
+For instance, in a warehouse Palleted inventory stored on metal racking can result in signal scattering and reduced performance.
 Wireless networking provides the foundations for today’s business connectivity.
 If you find your network frustrating, the cause may be more profound than what meets the eye.
-It is essential to take proactive steps and secure the productivity and efficiency of your business to yield more profits.
-After all, it has been said that ‘an ounce of prevention is worth a pound of cure’.
+Therefore, It is essential to take proactive steps and secure the productivity and efficiency of your business to yield more profits.
+After all, ‘an ounce of prevention is worth a pound of cure’.